jonseymour/12coins/README.md

 - all weighings share 3 coins {1,5,7}
 - each weighing shares a different pair of coins with each other weighing
+- each pair of two coins shared by two weighings is grouped on one pan by one weighing and split across both pans by the other weighing.
 - each weighing has a single coin that is unique to itself
 - each weighing shares exactly 5 coins with one weighing and a different (but partially overlapping) set of 5 coins with the other weighing

+It would seem that all valid solutions to the 12 coins problem share the same symmetry as this solution although closer examination reveals that beneath this unifying symmetry there are actually 5 structurally distinct solutions as will be revealed in later sections.

 #Explanation Of Completeness